Yu-Wen Wu Leavings/Belongings

 She is the recipient of numerous awards, exhibiting museums and galleries nationally and internationally, and in many public and private collections.

 While in residency at the BCNC’s Pao Arts Center, Wu will continue her work on Leavings/Belongings.
-Inspired by the tradition of storytelling while making, the project engages women from various immigrant and refugee communities in the making of symbolic “bundles.”
-Through the act of making together, participants can share stories as they wish and share their bundles with each other and the artist.
-These anomalously shaped cloth wrapped bundles may represent what is left behind, and what may be carried in migration – survival, hope, dreams.
-Throughout the project, these bundles will be exhibited collectively in public spaces to generate conversation, dialogue, and bridges across experiences, generations, and ethnicity.
+Inspired by the tradition of storytelling while making, the project engages participants from various public, immigrant and refugee communities in the making of symbolic “bundles.”
+These anomalously-shaped, cloth-wrapped bundles may represent what is left behind, and what may be carried in migration – survival, hope, dreams.
+Through the act of making together, participants share their family’s and their own immigration journeys, generating dialogue that bridge across experiences, generations, and ethnicity.
+Throughout the project, Wu records these narratives, photographing the participants and their bundles.
+This project will culminate in a multimedia installation at the Pao Arts Center and other public spaces.

 Contact: Cynthia Woo